exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 ## Interact with the Timestamping Service

-Below you can find examples API requests which can be sent to the Timestamping service with response examples.
+Below you can find examples of API requests which can be sent to the Timestamping Service with response examples.

-### Create timestamp
+### Create Timestamp

 To add a new timestamp create a `create-timestamp-1.json` file and insert the following code into it: